microsoftgraph/msgraph-bicep-types/docs/use-existing-resources.md

 ## Problem

-As part of the Graph Bicep Extension private preview, we've extended some Microsoft Graph API resource types like `group` to have a new alternate key property called `uniqueName`.
+As part of the Graph Bicep Extension public preview, we've extended some Microsoft Graph API resource types like `group` to have a new alternate key property called `uniqueName`.
 When defining a Microsoft Graph resource in the Bicep template, the `name` property is mapped to the `uniqueName` property in the extension.
 The `name` property therefore allows the template author to define a client-provided key for a resource, that can be referenced after deployment by the same template or other templates.
 In fact, you can see this usage in some of our quick-start templates like [this one](https://github.com/microsoftgraph/msgraph-bicep-types/tree/main/quickstart-templates/resource-application-access-grant-to-client-application).

 The problem is that any Microsoft Graph resources created **outside** of a Bicep/ARM template typically do **not** have a client-provided key defined for them.